Block Encoding of Sparse Matrices via Coherent Permutation: Introduction

 where $\alpha$ is a subnormalization factor ensuring $||A/\alpha||_2 \leq 1$, $*$ denotes inconsequential blocks, and $||\cdot||_2$ is the spectral norm.
 The factor $\alpha$ and the presence of $*$ blocks guarantee that a unitary $U_A$ exists.

 Understanding the importance of block encoding has led to substantial research efforts to optimize its construction for different matrix classes.
 For arbitrary dense matrices, resource requirements have been well studied \cite{clader2023quantum, chakraborty2018power}.
 Approximate block encodings using single- and two-qubit gates have been developed through the FABLE method \cite{camps2022fable, kuklinski2024s}, and subsequent improvements using demultiplexor operations have been proposed \cite{li2025binary}.
 For sparse matrices, block encodings have typically been formulated in terms of black-box oracles \cite{gilyen2019quantum}, but these works often omit explicit circuit-level implementations.
 More detailed realizations have been provided for structured sparsity \cite{camps2024explicit}.
 Since the subnormalization factor $\alpha$ directly affects amplitude scaling in block encoding and consequently increases circuit depth in certain algorithms, recent works have sought to reduce it.
-Sünderhauf et al. \cite{sunderhauf2024block} proposed schemes for matrices with arithmetic structure and PREP/UNPREP operators inspired by the Linear Combinations of Unitaries (LCU) method \cite{childs2012hamiltonian}, while Yang et al. \cite{yang2024block} introduced a dictionary-based protocol with improved subnormalization factor $\sum_{p=0}^{s-1} |A_p|$, where $s$ is the number of unique diagonal elements in the matrix.
+Sünderhauf et al. \cite{sunderhauf2024block} proposed schemes for matrices with arithmetic structure and PREP/UNPREP operators inspired by the Linear Combinations of Unitaries (LCU) method \cite{childs2012hamiltonian}, while Yang et al. \cite{yang2024block} introduced a dictionary-based protocol with improved subnormalization factor.
 Despite these advances, efficient, and fully explicit constructions for block encodings of sparse matrices remain largely unexplored.